na-stewart/sanic-security/README.md

 |----------|--------|
 | **code** | AJ8HGD |

+This section can be ignored if new accounts are initally verified on creation/registration.

-Account is verified via two-step verification.
+Otherwise, a newly created/registered account is verified via two-step verification.

 Therefore a two-step verification request is required.
-The code would be sent to SMS, email, etc.
+See `Registration` example above or the [Two Step Verification](#two-step-verification) section for additional information and examples.

 ```python
 @app.post("api/security/verify")